Bolling Breaks Silence To Discount Son’s Suicide: Eric Chase Bolling Death Showed ‘No Signs Of Self Harm’

 — Eric Bolling (@ericbolling) September 9, 2017

-According to the Huffington Post, it was Fox News who confirmed his death when releasing a statement that included,
+According to the Huffington Post, it was Fox News who confirmed his death after releasing a statement.

 “We are very saddened to hear of the passing of Eric Bolling’s son.
 Eric Chase was a wonderful young man and our thoughts and prayers are with the entire Bolling family.”

 Eric Bolling was accused of sending lewd text messages along with pictures to at least three female co-workers, according to USA Today.
 This was years ago that these messages were reportedly received by the three unnamed women.
-While the investigation was on-going, Bolling was suspended, then Friday Fox News severed ties with the Fox News personality.
+While the investigation was on-going, Bolling was suspended, and then on Friday, Fox News severed ties with the TV host.

 Eric Bolling's teenage son found dead hours after Bolling was let go by Fox News https://t.co/enxWN9yly6 pic.twitter.com/n3PbqOPuOF